dkfans/keeperfx/README.md

 You will need the original Dungeon Keeper files, either from an old CD or from the digital edition available on EA or GOG.

+## Development
+To get started with KeeperFX development, refer to the [Development Guide](https://github.com/dkfans/keeperfx/wiki/Building-KeeperFX) for detailed instructions on setting up a development environment and building KeeperFX from source.

+If you wish to discuss development, you can join the [Keeper Klan discord](https://discord.gg/hE4p7vy2Hb) and ask to be added to the KeeperFX development channel.

 ## Components
 | Component | Language | Info |
 |---|---|---|